jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-The tiny surface area of the language also constrains how we can program in Reason.
+Okay, so what is Typed FP?

-The way to do that is to simply write our programs as a series of pure functions.
+It is just writing our programs as a series of pure functions.
 That's it.

 How is that an improvement over Javascript you might ask?
 We can write JS also in a functional manner - with pure functions everywhere, and just an outer shell for all the I/O. That's essentially functional programming, and that's pretty nice.

-But Reason is not only "functional", it is also "typed", and the types guarantee something:
+But Reason is not only "functional", it is also "typed", and the types guarantees something:

 :::